ryanatkn/cosmicplayground/src/sy/README.md

 - only used styles get bundled, so you can go nuts generating tons of css and the only cost is a little compilation speed
-- flexibility to use whatever patterns a project needs
+- flexibility to use whatever patterns and tools a project needs
-- excellent interop with js/ts - abstractions can disappear at runtime, but you can also import variables and helpers like any other modules
+- excellent interop with js/ts - abstractions can disappear at runtime, but you can also import script variables and helpers like any other js/ts
 - puts handles directly on the web platform, so you can use css features like custom properties (css vars) and future stuff without needing to update the library
 - utility classes have few of the drawbacks of inline styles and css modules
 - compile-time tools are the forever hotness

+## key tradeoffs

+- writing styles in js/ts is unfriendly and inaccessible to many css users
+- utility classes make some people wretch, and others simply prefer writing css and classes
+- you may not be able to unsee a lack of awesomeness in other solutions

 ## disclaimer